Poinsettia Care

 • Weather: July–August can hit 85°F with humidity.
 Mulch heavily and water in the morning to prevent leaf scorch.

-• Nurseries: Most garden centers have tomato transplants now.
+• Nurseries: Most garden centers have tomato transplants in the spring.
 Many also sell cages and organic fertilizers.

 • Community: Cornell Cooperative Extension of Monroe County offers free tomato-growing workshops—check their website or call (585-461-1000).